AgileRL/AgileRL/docs/api/algorithms/grpo.rst

 need for a separate critic model, provide more stable gradient updates in environments with sparse or noisy rewards, and they simplify implementation while maintaining or improving performance.

+In AgileRL, GRPO can be used for single-turn reasoning tasks or multi-turn agentic finetuning.
+In the multi-turn case, rollouts are still treated as a bandit problem, with environment generated tokens masked and reward signal calculated from cumulative episode reward.

 Example
 -------